Santa Clara Valley Medical Center

-Santa Clara Valley Medical Center, commonly known as Valley Medical Center or simply Valley Medical, is a prominent 731-bed public tertiary, teaching, and research hospital in San Jose, California.
-Located in the Fruitdale neighborhood of West San Jose, Valley Medical Center is the anchor facility of the Santa Clara County Health System, serving Santa Clara County.
+Santa Clara Valley Medical Center, commonly known as Valley Medical Center or simply Valley Medical, is a prominent 731-bed public tertiary, teaching, and research hospital in Santa Clara County, California.
+Located in the unincorporated Fruitdale neighborhood of West San Jose, Valley Medical Center is the anchor facility of the Santa Clara County Health System, serving Santa Clara County.
 Valley Medical is home to numerous innovative research and care centers, such as the Rehabilitation Trauma Center, the only federally-designated spinal cord injury center in Northern California.

 History

 The campus and hospital were founded at its present location in 1876 by Dr. Benjamin Cory, the Director of Public Health.
 Founded as the County Hospital, it was the first organized hospital in the San Francisco Bay Area.
 The current campus continues to sit at the very same spot where the original hospital was constructed in the 19th century.
 This has led to issues with construction on site with the February 2012 unearthing of an 1870-1920s pauper's grave site.